 Many of us feel awkward asking other people how they handle firearm safety.
 Research shows that 93% of parents, including parents who choose to own firearms, would be comfortable with being asked about a firearm in their home.
+You can share your own family rules or practices as a way to start the conversation.
 Just present your concerns with respect, and consider using some of these words if you don’t know where to start:

 - “Knowing how curious my child can be, I hope you don’t mind me asking if you have a firearm in your home and if it is properly stored…”

 - “Mom, Dad, _________, this is awkward for me and I mean no disrespect.
 I am concerned Susie will find one of the firearms in your home when we visit.
 Do you keep them locked up with the ammunition stored separately?”

 Consider sharing information on safe firearm storage with your child’s preschool, childcare or local PTA.
 The resources in the “To Learn More” section can help you get started.

 - Seattle Children’s Safe Firearm Storage Program